Stability theorems for positively graded domains and a question of Lindel: Preliminaries

 \bl Let $R=\bigoplus_{i\ge 0} R_i$ and let ``bar" denote going modulo the ideal $R_+$.
 Let $s,t\in R_0$ be two co-maximal elements and let $\alpha\in \GL_n(R)$ such that (i) $\ol{\alpha}=\text{Id}$, (ii) $\alpha_s\in \E_{n}(R_s)$ and (iii) $\alpha_t\in \E_{n}(R_t)$, where $n\ge 3$.
 Then $\alpha\in \E_{n}(R)$. \el \proof We take $\theta(T)=\widetilde{\Gamma_{SW}}(\alpha)\in \GL_{n}(R[T])$, where $\widetilde{\Gamma_{SW}}:\GL_n(R)\to \GL_n(R[T])$ is induced by $\Gamma_{SW}$.
 Then we note that $\theta(0)=\text{Id}$.
 Moreover, it follows from Lemma \ref{SWE} that $(\theta(T))_s\in \E_{n}(R_s[T])$ and $(\theta(T))_t\in \E_{n}(R_t[T])$.
 Applying \cite[Lemma 3.5]{AASSC} we obtain that $\theta(T)\in \E_{n}(R[T])$.
 Therefore, we get $\alpha=\theta(1)\in \E_{n}(R)$.

 The following lemma is due to Plumstead, which is an adaptation of \cite[Example 4]{P}, tailored to our requirements.
 Here, we point out that the following version has an additional conclusion compared to the version given in \cite[Lemma 2.4]{sb1}, and this conclusion is crucially used in Lemma \ref{ml}.
 However, the same proof works here as well.
-For the sake of completeness we give the proof.
+Hence, we omit the proof to avoid repeating the same argument.

 \bl Let $A$ be a ring of dimension $d$, and let $s$ be a non-zero divisor in $A$ such that $\dim(A_s)\le d-1$.
 Then there exists a generalized dimension function $\delta:\Spec(A)\to \mathbb{N}$ such that $\delta(\p)\le d-1$ for all $\p\in \Spec(A)$.
 Furthermore, we can choose $\delta$ such that $\delta(\p)=\dim(A/\p)$ for all $\p\owns s$.